top of page

 PREREQUISITE:

-You should already have experience working with a variety of behavior cases and have a fundamental understanding of operant and respondent conditioning, functional analysis, body language, and reinforcement strategies.
+You should already have experience working with a variety of aggression cases, have a fundamental understanding of operant and respondent conditioning, systematic desensitization, functional analysis, body language, and reinforcement strategies.

 About Lisa Mullinax